 You can use other varieties of mushrooms if you prefer but I wouldn’t suggest going foraging in a forest.
 Some mushrooms are poisonous.
 This soup is really good (OK, it’s GREAT!) but it’s not worth dying for.

 Then add butter and flour.
 The flour and butter create a roux which is what thickens the soup.
 You need equal amounts of each so adding some butter ensures you have enough fat if the mushrooms have absorbed some of the bacon fat.
 Cook the roux for a minute or so, to make sure it doesn’t taste floury, then add chicken stock and a bay leaf.
 Let it simmer a few minutes as it thickens, then add milk, Worcestershire and a bit more salt.
 Any kind of milk works, the higher the fat, the richer the flavour.
 I used 2%.
 Always taste as you go.
 Allow to simmer for about 10 – 15 minutes so the flavours all combine, stirring occasionally.

 Add the milk and let the mixture heat without boiling.
 Remove the bay leaf and purée with an immersion blender.
 If you prefer to skip this step you can chop up the mushrooms quite fine at the beginning and leave them in small chunks.
 I prefer it puréed.

-It’s important to use a very old sharp cheese in this soup.
+It’s important to use a very old sharp cheese in Mushroom Cheddar Chowder.
 I highly recommend a well aged Cheddar for the best flavour.
 And stick to a non coloured cheese otherwise it will result in an odd coloured soup.
 Shred the cheese and add most of it to the soup, remove from heat and stir it in until it’s melted.

 Serve the soup with some minced green onions, a dollop of sour cream and the reserved shredded cheese.
 Add fresh ground black pepper if desired.

 Here’s the recipe:

 - 1 Tbsp butter or bacon fat or half of each